Devonport Services R.F.C.: Postwar years

 During World War II the Rectory Field was destroyed by fire due to Luftwaffe bombing raids, leaving only a small section of stand considered safe enough for spectators.
 The post war years would see the Rectory Field rebuilt, leaving Devonport Services without a home ground for several years.
-By 1948 the damaged main stand was rebuilt and space for around 1,200 supporters, while additional facilities such as separate changing rooms and a bar were added and a second stand was also added - leading to the ground becoming known as the “Twickenham of the West”.
-After being rebuilt the Rectory Field had a capacity of around 7,000 - which was the largest recorded attendance when the Combined Services played the All Blacks on the 30 November 1993.
+By 1948 the damaged main stand was rebuilt and space for around 1,200 supporters, while additional facilities such as separate changing rooms and a bar were added, and a second stand was also added – leading to the ground becoming known as the “Twickenham of the West”.
+After being rebuilt the Rectory Field had a capacity of around 7,000 – which was the largest recorded attendance when the Combined Services played the All Blacks on the 30 November 1993.

 Up to present day

 As well as hosting the All Blacks, the early 1990s were a successful time for the club as they won back to back league titles by winning Devon League 1 in 1992, followed by Tribute Cornwall/Devon in 1993.
 They spent four seasons in Western Counties West before being relegated in 1999.
 In 2003 Devonport Services won promotion by winning the Tribute Cornwall/Devon for the second time.
-Once again they enjoyed a number of seasons in Western Counties West until 2005 when a torrid season saw the go down in last place which just one league win all season.
-This relegation was short-lived as Services came second in Tribute Devon/Cornwall to earn promotion back to Western Counties West.
+Once again they enjoyed a number of seasons in Western Counties West until 2005 which saw them in last place with just one league win.
+This relegation was short-lived as Services came second in Tribute Devon/Cornwall, the following season and promotion back to Western Counties West.

-Since 2005 the main stand (south stand) of the Rectory Field was closed due to safety concerns (it is made of wood and a fire hazard), leaving the current capacity at around 2,000 which includes the (still open) Luddington north stand and standing areas.
-The stand was named after MAA Bill Luddington who won 13 England caps while with the club.

-In 2020–21 the South stand was demolished.
+Since 2005 the main south stand of Rectory Field was closed due to safety concerns (it is made of wood and a fire hazard), leaving the current capacity at around 2,000 which includes the (still open) Luddington north stand and standing areas.
+The stand was named after MAA Bill Luddington who won thirteen England caps, while with the club.
+In 2020–21 the south stand was demolished.

-The Chairman.
-Captain Ben Stafford RN.